DHS to issue first-ever cybersecurity regulations for pipelines after Colonial hack

 “The Biden administration is taking further action to better secure our nation’s critical infrastructure,” DHS spokeswoman Sarah Peck said in a statement.
 “TSA, in close collaboration with [the Cybersecurity and Infrastructure Security Agency], is coordinating with companies in the pipeline sector to ensure they are taking all necessary steps to increase their resilience to cyber threats and secure their systems.”

-That TSA handles pipeline security at all is an artifact of the post Sept.
+That TSA handles pipeline security at all is an artifact of the post-Sept.
 11, 2001, reorganization of the federal government.
-Originally, the Department of Transportation oversaw pipelines, which were seen as a mode of transportation ——whether conveying fuel, gas or chemicals.
+Originally, the Department of Transportation oversaw pipelines, which were seen as a mode of transportation — whether conveying fuel, gas or chemicals.
 Then in 2002, responsibility for pipeline security was moved to the newly-created TSA, which was given statutory authority to secure surface transportation.
-DOT, however, still is in charge of safety of the actual pipes ——or ensuring they don’t fail.
+DOT, however, still is in charge of safety of the actual pipes — or ensuring they do not fail.

 TSA, though, mostly focused on physical security of pipelines, safeguarding them against terrorist attacks or sabotage.
 It was only in 2010 that the first set of cyber-related guidelines were issued.
 They were updated in 2018, but are still far short of what many experts say is needed.

-Most critical infrastructure sectors ——whether dams, health care or wastewater systems ——don’t have mandatory cyber standards.
+Most critical infrastructure sectors — whether dams, health care or wastewater systems — do not have mandatory cyber standards.
 A handful do, including bulk electric power and nuclear plants.
-But Congressional efforts to institute mandatory requirements ——notably in 2012 ——failed in the face of strong U.S. Chamber of Commerce opposition.
+A Congressional effort to institute mandatory requirements in 2012 failed in the face of strong U.S. Chamber of Commerce opposition.

-TSA’s new security directive will require pipeline companies to report cyber incidents to TSA and to CISA and to have a cyber official ——like a chief information security officer ——with a 24/7 direct line to TSA and CISA to report an attack.
+TSA’s new security directive will require pipeline companies to report cyber incidents to TSA and to CISA and to have a cyber official — like a chief information security officer — with a 24/7 direct line to TSA and CISA to report an attack.
 It will also require companies to assess the security of their systems as measured against existing cyber guidelines; fixing any gaps is currently voluntary.

-“This is a first step, and the department views it as a first step, and it will be followed by a much more robust directive that puts in place meaningful requirements that are meant to be durable and flexible as technology changes,” said a senior DHS official, who spoke on the condition of anonymity under ground rules set by the department.
+“This is a first step, and the department views it as a first step, and it will be followed by a much more robust directive that puts in place meaningful requirements that are meant to be durable and flexible as technology changes,” said a senior DHS official, who spoke on the condition of anonymity because the directives have not been issued yet.

 The new rules, expected in the coming weeks, will require companies to correct any problems and address shortcomings or face financial penalties, officials said.
 They will represent a marked shift for TSA, which has relied on collaboration with, rather than mandatory requirements on, pipeline companies.

 The current TSA guidelines lay out security measures, such as reviewing remote network connections periodically.
-A preferable approach, experts say, would be “performance-based,” specifying for instance, that the goal of reviewing such connections is to ensure a hacker can’t break into an industrial control system.
+A preferable approach, experts say, would be “performance-based,” specifying for instance, that the goal of reviewing such connections is to ensure a hacker cannot break into an industrial control system.
 The idea is to specify key objectives for the company, allowing it to innovate and keep up with technology to accomplish the goals, experts said.

 The regulatory push comes amid growing debate over how the government should hold companies accountable for securing critical pieces of U.S. infrastructure against cyber threats.
 Since the attack on Colonial Pipeline, the Biden administration and members of Congress have openly criticized the lack of strict cybersecurity regulations for gas and oil pipeline operators, while industry representatives have argued for a cautious approach to new regulations.